Key takeaways:

 - Downtime — Mitigate through staged migration and pre-tested configs.

-- Data integrity — Backup and verify all security data and automation scripts.
+- Data integrity — Back up and verify all security data, intelligence, and automation scripts before each migration phase.

-- Skill gaps — Provide role-specific training for SOC teams.
+- Skill gaps — Provide role-specific training so analysts can work efficiently in Defender from day one.

-- Compliance drift — Map regulatory workflows into Defender tools.
+- Compliance drift — Map all regulatory workflows into Defender’s compliance tools before cutover.

 Why Experienced Guidance Turns a Mandatory Migration Into a Strategic Win